No matter where you are in your divorce story, you've come to the right place!

 Featured Article

-How To Build A Strong Co-parenting Relationship (Even When You Don't Really Feel Like It)
+(Even When You Don't Really Feel Like It)

 Compartmentalization is the psychological curtain that slides closed when our feelings get too messy, uncomfortable, or inconvenient.
 Find compartmentalization and you will often find judgment--for the CEO who delivers inspirational speeches to shareholders from whom he is bilking millions.
 For the spouse who kisses her unsuspecting husband goodnight before heading downstairs to check the Tinder account.
 It’s easy to judge compartmentalization when it is used to facilitate subpar behavior.